 High Fives Foundation

 The High Fives Foundation Empowerment Fund provides resources and inspiration to those who suffer a life-altering injury.
 These include spinal cord injuries, traumatic brain injuries, amputation or other mobility-limiting injuries that occurred in an individual's lifetime.
 The resources and inspiration that High Fives provides comes in the form of Board-approved grant funding, paid to service providers in specific funding categories: living expenses, insurance, health, travel, adaptive equipment, winter equipment, and High Fives healing network.

 The Semper Fi Fund provides relief for financial needs that arise during hospitalization and recovery as well as assistance for those with perpetuating needs.
 Their program provides support in a variety of ways including Service Member and Family Support, Specialized & Adaptive Equipment, Adaptive Housing, Adaptive Transportation, Education and Career Transition Assistance, PTS and TBI Support, Team Semper Fi, and Americas Fund.

 They provide qualified individuals with funding for participation in EXERCISE-BASED RECOVERY PROGRAMS and the purchase of ADAPTABLE PRODUCTS.
 These programs and products have been proven to greatly improve the physical and emotional well-being of the injured individual.

-Lasher Sport is working with Variant Financial to offer two easy financing options.
+Lasher Sport offers two easy financing options-

 1. 0% APR 'same as cash' for 12 months.